How to Paint a Louvered Door

 Don’t forget to place a newspaper or a drop cloth under the door to protect the floor.
 Make sure it extends several inches on all sides.
 Tape off (or remove) the handle and tape off any hinges.
 You may decide to paint the hinges as well, but some people like to leave them unpainted.

 Which Side to Paint First?

 Every door has two sides.
-Your plan may not be to paint both of them, but if it is do one side completely and then the other after a couple hours of drying time.
-As you do each side, keep an eye on the opposite side for drips and make sure to swipe them with the brush whenever they occur.
+Your plan may not be to paint both of them, but if it is, do one side completely and then the other after a couple of hours of drying time.
+As you do each side, keep an eye on the opposite side for drips and make sure to wipe them with the brush whenever they occur.

 Paint from the Top Down